kemitchell/startup-unix/startup-unix.md

 Kyle Mitchell is a business lawyer and open-source programmer.
 Prior to starting his own [law practice](https://kemitchell.com) in Oakland, Kyle also practiced business law in Silicon Valley.
 Kyle is @kemitchell on [GitHub](https://github.com/kemitchell) & [Twitter](https://twitter.com/kemitchell).
 Kyle facilitates and contributes to Ironsides with the generous support of Ironclad.

-Kyle and Jason would like to thank Ansel Halliburton of [Kronenberger Rosenfeld](https://www.krinternetlaw.com/attorneys/ansel-halliburton-profile) for advance feedback and suggestions.
+Kyle and Jason would like to thank Ansel Halliburton of [Kronenberger Rosenfeld](https://www.krinternetlaw.com/attorneys/ansel-halliburton-profile), also a startup lawyer and open-source programmer, for advance feedback and suggestions.
+Ansel is @anseljh on [Github](https://github.com/anseljh/) & [Twitter](https://twitter.com/anseljh).